 - Studying the police report after we acquire it from the proper party

-- Seeking security footage from cameras at properties nearby the place the accident occurred
+- Seeking security footage from cameras at properties near the accident’s location

-Per Florida Statute § 768.19, if your loved one passed away during or after the accident, you may be able to file a wrongful death lawsuit in an attempt to secure damages to help you cover financial losses, such as:
+Per Florida Statute §768.19, if your loved one passed away during or after an accident, you may be able to file a wrongful death lawsuit.
+This allows you to collect compensation to help you cover financial losses, such as:

 - Funeral or burial services

-- Medical services before your loved one passed
+- Medical services billed before your loved one passed

 - Loss of consortium